aceta-minophen/Rudra/README.md

 >
 > The implementation of each feature has been explained in the [features](https://github.com/aceta-minophen/Rudra/edit/main/README.md#feet-features) section below along with the link to the respective folders of code files provided, explaining the contents in them.
 >
->Further, there are separate README files in each directory to elaborate on the purpose of the subfiles, etc.
+> Further, there are separate README files in each directory to elaborate on the purpose of the subfiles, etc.

-## :feet: Features
+## 🪶 Features
 ### 1. Voice Assistant
+> Often, the elderly are socially isolated, and many exist within the confines of a nursing home or an institution, where their main social links are only with other inmates and equally alienated old people. <sup>[[1]](https://github.com/aceta-minophen/Rudra/edit/main/README.md#-references)</sup>

+Rudra's main goal is to interact with the elderly and keep them engaged.
+This will vastly help uplift their mental health, allow them to keep up with the times while also having someone to reminisce about the olden days with.
+Besides that, the family members won't feel burdened with their already busy lives, and can rest knowing the elderly are being well taken care of.

+#### 1.1.
+Implementation
+1. NLP
+2. Expression-wise response
+3. Query response

 ### 2. Human Following
 ### 3. Remote Control and Monitoring
 ### 4. Computer Vision